STEEEZO/Toy/README.md

 2. Copy the shader source and save as a textfile (shadername.txt) somewhere in your Unity project.
 Unity will create a text asset for you.

-3. Add the Toy component to your camera.
+3. Add the Toy component to your Camera.

 4. Drag & Drop the Shadertoy text asset into the Shadertoy Text property in the Toy component inspector.